Guinea Fowl Eggs – What You Need to Know

 But, there are a lot of benefits to keeping guineas… I go over all of those as well as the cons in my post Guinea Fowl – Pros and Cons which you should definitely make sure to read.

 In the time that I was keeping guineas, I used their eggs the same way that I use chicken eggs.
+I made them scrambled or in an omelet or made them sunny side up.
+I used them in casseroles, in baked goods, or to bake challah bread.

-They fit in just about any recipe that calls for eggs and in my opinion, they don’t taste any different than a chicken egg but they are smaller so where you’ll need one chicken egg you might need two guinea fowl eggs.
+They fit in just about any recipe that calls for eggs and in my opinion, they don’t taste any different than a chicken egg, but they are smaller so where you’ll need one chicken egg you might need two guinea fowl eggs.

 Basic Information About Guinea Fowl…

 Guinea fowl are native to Africa and are actually closer to turkeys than chickens (chickens are a member of the pheasant family while guineas and turkeys have families of their own).
+They arrived in North America with the early settlers from Europe.

 There are three varieties of guineas.
 The most common is the helmeted guinea.
 The other two are called vulturine guinea and crested guinea.

-However, there are actually seven different looking types of guinea fowl if we consider different colors.
+However, there are actually seven different-looking types of guinea fowl if we consider different colors.
 The most common, the breeds that you’ll see farmers and homesteaders keep, are the pearl guinea fowl (grey with white dots) and sometimes you’ll also see the white guinea fowl.

 Guinea fowl are larger than your average chicken but smaller than a turkey.
 They can fly very well, they like to travel as a group, sticking together and even hunting together and sharing the prey and egg nest.